CsillaFarkas/ParetoPick-R/README.md

 * AHP and Analysis tabs
-  * option for reverse plotting to improve clarity in the presence of negative scales (if possible only if X and Y Axis are <0)
   * better graphical representation of decison space across solutions:
-    * share_con/linE - on y axis
+    * linE - on y axis
     * frequency maps - produce during python call or based on button with Micha's R script and put in output
     * barplot of implemented measures per optimum
     * plot PCA variables against objectives